OriginQ/VQNET2.0-tutorial-en/source/rst/QTensor.rst

     :param t: input QTensor.
     :param new_shape: new shape

-    :return: a new shape QTensor 。
+    :return: a new shape QTensor.

     Example::